andr-dev/Chromethesia/README.md

 If you have any issues, open up a new issue and I'll get to it as soon as possible!

+## Credits

+Special thanks to Johann Burkard for creating <a href="https://github.com/andr-dev/Chromethesia/raw/master/highlight_class_version.js">highlight_class_version.js</a> and for allowing its use in other projects with an MIT license.
+You can find him at http://johannburkard.de.

 ## License

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)